decretist/Dissertation/Chapter2/chapter2.markdown

 on the influence of the forged decretals.

 [33] "Altogether I have estimated that 252 out of the 315 *capitula* were taken from Pseudo-Isidore."
-(J. T. Gilchrist, ed., *The Collection in Seventy-Four Titles: A Canon Law Manual of the Gregorian Reform*, Mediaeval Sources in Translation 22 (Toronto: Pontifical Institute of Mediaeval Studies, 1980), 15)
+J. T. Gilchrist, ed., *The Collection in Seventy-Four Titles: A Canon Law Manual of the Gregorian Reform*, Mediaeval Sources in Translation 22 (Toronto: Pontifical Institute of Mediaeval Studies, 1980), 15.

 [34] See Appendix 2 for the Python 3 code listing for my implementation of the recursive-descent parser.
 Thanks to Patricio Simari of the